inbo/tutorials/content/tutorials/git_zenodo/index.md

 This is where Zenodo comes in!
 From within Zenodo, you can setup a webhook in the GitHub repository which is triggered when you make a new release at GitHub.
 Then, GitHub will send the entire repository snapshot to Zenodo where it will be published as a zip-file.

 Also, Zenodo will increment the version number or take that (and other metadata) from a `.zenodo.json` metadata file, if you provide such a file in the repository.
+Do know that you can still manually edit all _metatadata_ of an existing publication at the Zenodo website (authors, title, description, version number, etc.).
+See further to discover this 'Edit' button!
+You cannot change the uploaded data themselves however, since a Zenodo publication is fixed (stable in time).
+Changing data is what _versions_ are meant for.

 Let's suppose you already have a GitHub repository and you want to set up such integration.\
 Let's do it!